 So you’re starting out on your Japanese journey.

-Maybe you’re trying to follow along with your favorite song lyrics, or maybe you found a Japanese book or manga you’re super excited to read.
+Maybe you’re trying to follow along with your favourite song lyrics, or maybe you found a Japanese book or manga you’re super excited to read.

 Maybe you want to write a letter to your new Japanese pen pal.